How do you launch a product in a crowded market when you have no name recognition, no track record, no website, no ad budget, and no email list?

 We spent several hours searching through WooCommerce forums and WooCommerce Facebook groups, and conducting various Google searches.
 What we found were other people like us who wanted a one click upsells solution, but no one was providing it.

 In fact, I could point to a dedicated forum thread on the WooCommerce site itself where people were begging for this solution.
-Plus there were others in Facebook groups and various blog post comments.
+Plus, there were others in Facebook groups and various blog post comments clamoring for the same thing.
 These were people we could reach out to directly.

 So we knew there was demand… but how much?